Wall engraving of a Philistine warrior, from Medinet Habu

 Once that was done, Ishbaal was speedily murdered, and David reigned supreme in Hebron for seven years before he conquered the fortress of Jerusalem.

-During this time, Michal lived in the palace harem as a virtual prisoner, but never conceived a child of her own, which suggests that there was animosity between David and herself – as well there might be.
+During this time, Michal lived in the palace harem as a virtual prisoner, but she never conceived a child of her own.
+This suggests that she had never forgiven David for his betrayal.

 David moves the Ark of the Covenant